CyberAmiAsaf/RestrictSandboxed/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes, or for global use in your system.
+These instructions will get you a copy of the project up and running on your local machine for global use in your system.

 ### Prerequisites